Colangelo: No angst as USA Basketball enters World Cup camp

 “The focus has to be on who’s here – not who’s not here,” Colangelo said.
 “A number of the young players in this group have a chance, a real chance, some of them to make this team, some of them to make an impact in the World Cup.”

 NOTES: Kyle Lowry of the NBA champion Toronto Raptors is in Las Vegas, but still has not been cleared to play following thumb surgery.
-He’s scheduled to meet with doctors in the coming days and hopes to participate when the second part of camp shifts to El Segundo, California next week. … The team will practice Monday through Thursday, then scrimmage Friday. … Colangelo said NBA free agent Carmelo Anthony, who has been a USA Basketball standout in the past, was not considered for the World Cup roster.
+He’s scheduled to meet with doctors in the coming days and hopes to participate when the second part of camp shifts to El Segundo, California, next week. … The team will practice Monday through Thursday, then scrimmage Friday. … Colangelo said NBA free agent Carmelo Anthony, who has been a USA Basketball standout in the past, was not considered for the World Cup roster.